shridharssg/NodeJs/MessageBroker.md

 What are Message Brokers, and why do we need these?

-A message broker is a software component that acts as an intermediary between different applications or systems, This allows applications to communicate with each other by exchanging messages. even if they’re written in different programming languages
+A message broker is a software component that acts as an intermediary between different applications / systems / services, This allows them to communicate with each other and exchange information. even if they’re written in different programming languages

 why need ?
 For two applications to talk with each other, we first need some interface.
 Without it, it won’t be possible for them to communicate.
 That is why we need to define the interface.
 The defining thereby includes the transport way and the transport protocol selection like HTTP, MQTT, or SMTP.